Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 What is online banking?

-Online banking is way for you to manage your finances and transact your business through a bank’s website or mobile app.
-Like banking within a branch, you sign on to your online account from anywhere with an Internet connection, whether on a computer, tablet or smartphone.
+Online banking lets you manage your finances and transact your business through a bank’s website or mobile app.
+Instead of visiting your nearest branch, you can sign in to your online account to pay your bills, make a deposit or transfer, check your balance and more.

-- Use currency converters, home loan repayment calculators, stock trading calculators and other tools.
+- Useful tools.
+Depending on which bank you choose, you may get access to currency converters, home loan repayment calculators, stock trading calculators and other tools.

 How do I register for mobile and tablet banking?